 Last, but certainly not least: fractures.
 I must stress that jiu jitsu is not some kind of paddy-cake sport.
 Even in the most careful of situations, accidents happen.
 Elbow fractures can "result from a fall, a direct impact to the elbow, or a twisting injury to the arm," all of which are oh-so-common in the practice of jiu jitsu.
 Just as with sprains, fractures are accompanied by pain, swelling, bruising and stiffness around the elbow... so it'll be hard to tell at first that it's a fracture rather than a sprain, unless it's a full-on break or "open fracture" (when the bone is protruding from the skin).
 The best thing you can do is go to the ER and have a professional check it out.
 Yeah, it will cost a pretty penny - and they might order a CT scan to be sure, which will cost even more pretty pennies - but it's a small price to pay for ease of mind and/or appropriate treatment.

-Once again, don't just rely on your - or my - WebMD skills, no matter how ninja they might be, to diagnose your elbow problem.
+Once again, don't just rely on your - or my - WebMD skills, no matter how ninja they might be, to diagnose elbow injuries from impact or falling.
 If in doubt, get it checked out by a licensed medical professional.
 The sooner you know for sure what the problem is, the faster you'll be able to fix it, and the sooner you'll be back on the mats.

 Train on... safely.
 Oss.